BitcoinDesign/Guide/guide/contribute/review.md

 **Do**

 - Leave a suggestion instead of general feedback whenever possible, especially for typo and grammar-related feedback
-- Be humble and humble when reviewing
+- Be humble and constructive when reviewing
 - Be understanding and welcoming towards new contributors
 - If something is not clear enough, feel free to ask questions to the pull request author